Ameya-2003/AWS-Cloud-Practitioner-Quiz-App/README.md

 - **Responsive design**: The app is optimized for desktop devices.
 - **Free to use**: The app is completely free to use.

-## Getting Started 🏁

-To get started with the app, follow these steps:

-1. Star this repository
-2. Clone this repository.
-3. Open [Link](https://giant-elephant.static.domains/ameya-aws-cloud-practitioner-quiz) to view it in the browser.

 ## Contributing 🤝

 Contributions are welcome!
 If you find any bugs or have any feature requests, please open an issue on the [GitHub repository](https://github.com/Ameya-2003/AWS-Quiz-App).